kivy/kivy/doc/sources/guide/events.rst

 Events
 ======

-You have 2 types of events living in Kivy:
+There are two types of events in Kivy:

-- Clock events: if you want to call a function X times per seconds, or if you want to call a function later.
+- Clock events: if you want to call a function X times per second, or if you want to call a function later.
-- Widget events: if you want to call a function where something change in the widget, or attach a function to a widget specific event.
+- Widget events: if you want to call a function when something changes in the widget, or attach a function to a widget specific event.